(*) partial Medicaid funded program for eligible participants

 Individualized, adapted riding instruction helps participants develop independence, new accomplishments, balance, posture, concentration, self-esteem and a love for animals.
 Enjoy farm animals and grooming horses.
 Equestrian Special Olympics optional.

-After-school recreation program that utilizes cooperative games, crafts, movement, music, and role play to enhance the social skills of neurotypical elementary aged children, grades K-5.
+An incusive after-school recreation program that utilizes cooperative games, crafts, movement, music, and role play to enhance the social skills of elementary aged children, grades K-5.

 Our special education recreation programs for grades K-5 emphasize social skills while children enjoy unique games, crafts and role play.
 The curriculum addresses: making and being a good friend, dealing with social challenges, listening, sharing, following rules, understanding & expressing feelings and self-esteem.